DMM TOC > 600 Basic Standards for All Mailing Services|

 k.
 Priority Mail Express is not delivered according to the applicable service standard, except as provided in 9.5.5.

 l.
-If a First-Class Mail, First-Class Package Service, Standard Post or Package Services mailpiece is torn or defaced during USPS handling so that the addressee or intended delivery point cannot be identified.
+If a First-Class Mail, First-Class Package Service, USPS Retail Ground or Package Services mailpiece is torn or defaced during USPS handling so that the addressee or intended delivery point cannot be identified.
 Where possible, the damaged item is returned with the postage refund.

 m.
 Under the terms of a contract between a contract postal unit (CPU) and the USPS for unused postage printed by the CPU.